Rosebery - Bellamack

 Rosebery - Bellamack features high concentrations of group households and family households, with a higher-than-average median household size

-Family households constitute 77.8 percent of all households, including 41.8 percent couples with children, 22.3 percent couples without children, and 13.0 percent single parent families.
-Non-family households comprise the remaining 22.2 percent, with lone person households at 17.7 percent and group households comprising 4.6 percent of the total.
-The median household size is 2.9 people, larger than the Greater Darwin average of 2.8.
+Family households constitute 77.8% of all households, including 41.8% couples with children, 22.3% couples without children, and 13.0% single parent families.
+Non-family households account for the remaining 22.2%, with lone person households at 17.7% and group households comprising 4.6%.
+The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households